 Money can be in your account within hours, once your application is complete.

-You might even think of them as instant payday loans, but the process is not as simple as sending a text message.
+You might even think of them as instant loans, but the process is not as simple as sending a text message.

 As with other loans, you will still need to go through the application process in full.
 This will include credit checks and affordability assessments, in line with FCA regulations.

-You might look for a text payday loan with no credit checks but these are likely to be scams.
+You might look for a text loan with no credit checks but these are likely to be scams.

 Reputable and responsible lenders will not provide their loans based on the content of a few text messages.